Great guest post from William Cain

 $2,450,000 x .15% = $2,085,500.
 Still ok right?

 Here’s the secret retirement killer that hits everyone just the same regardless of how smart or dumb you are with your money.

 It’s a scary word.

 Using an excellent future inflation calculator

 we can guestimate how much our remaining retirement monies will be worth in today’s dollars when we retire.

 In this example, accounting for a 3%/year inflation rate, in today’s dollars, it leaves us with the same spending power as $741,000…

 At age 65 this is the same monthly purchasing power as $5,638 and at 85 it’s $3,122.

-Next, let’s find out how much is it going to take to have the life we want in 2052 using our future inflation calculator.
+Next, let’s find out how much it is going to take to have the life we want in 2052 using our future inflation calculator.

 This isn’t meant to scare anyone or show unattainable goals and savings, but rather to shed light on how our retirement could truly shape up to be.
-The worst thing possible is to get to retirement only to realize it’s not the life you thought you had created, and it’s better to start working on a plan now to prepare then later.
+The worst thing possible is to get to retirement only to realize it’s not the life you thought you had created, and it’s better to start working on a plan now to prepare than later.